 It has taken well over than two years to get to this point.
 Many hours had been spent on working through the necessary council processes, and finally the Landcare Group was given a permit to undertake this project.

 Now the remaining $80,000 to complete this exciting project must be raised so the work can continue to complete the corridor.

 *** update October *** The Mornington Peninsula Council’s “Climate Action Grants” have been decided and we’ve been granted the maximum of $10,000

 You can join us

-This is an amazing community project, providing significant habitat for our wonderful native fauna including koalas, recreational opportunities for local residents and broad community participation and we are inviting you to join us.
+This is an amazing community project, which will link and enhance providing habitat for our wonderful native fauna including koalas and enhance the area for local residents.

 We look forward to meeting you sometime, perhaps in the shade of a gum tree, which may even have a snoozing Koala or roosting Powerful Owl amongst the branches – all of which you will have helped make possible.